evelikov/Mesa/src/gallium/docs/source/debugging.rst

 The remote debugger, commonly known as rbug, allows for runtime inspections of :ref:`Context`, :ref:`Screen`, :ref:`Resource` and :ref:`Shader` objects; and pausing and stepping of :ref:`Draw` calls.
-Is used with rbug-gui which is hosted outside of the main mesa repository. rbug is can be used over a network connection, so the debugger does not need to be on the same machine.
+It is used with rbug-gui which is localted in src/gallium/tools/rbug-gui. rbug can be used over a network connection, so the debugger does not need to be on the same machine.